markNZed/TaskFlow/README.md

 ## Task Hub

-Information shared between Task Processors is maintained in the Task Hub which also acts as a router, see [README.md](hub/README.md)
+Information shared between Task Processors is maintained in the Task Hub which also acts as a router, see the Task Hub [README.md](hub/README.md).

 ### Task Hub Co-Processor

 A Task Hub Co-Processor offloads processing from the Task Hub.
-The Task Hub Co-Processor is a Task processor that can modify Tasks before they are broadcast by the Task Hub.
+The Task Hub Co-Processor is a Task Processor that can modify Tasks before they are broadcast by the Task Hub.
 The Task Hub Co-Processor may provide a bridge to other systems e.g., logging, monitoring, testing, debugging, etc.

 #### CEP